gchers/fbleau/README.md

   the individual errors (`true` if error, `false` otherwise) for each test object, corresponding to the best (i.e., smallest) estimate

+**Important note** by using `min-estimate`, you will obtain a positively biased estimator; that is, you will be evaluating a slightly stronger adversary.
+This is generally good when evaluating the robustness of defences.
+However, if you do not want a biased estimator, you should use `last-estimate`, which corresponds to training the UC method on the entire training set.

 ## Example

 Simple example, using the example data provided in `examples/`.